 6. You just need to remember that you must contact AIG immediately (or your intermediary if your AIG policy arranged through an intermediary), if any of the answers or information provided is inaccurate or has changed beyond what was reasonably contemplated when the contract of insurance was originally concluded.

 7. CICA clarifies that any statement by a consumer with respect to the existence of a state of affairs or a statement of opinion shall be treated as a representation by the consumer and shall not be treated as an 'insurance warranty' as is commonly the case currently.

 If you have any questions in respect of how CICA may affect your policy from 1 September 2021, please get in touch with the appropriate AIG point of contact (see contact details on your policy documents) or your broker.

-The Consumer Insurance Contracts Act 2019 (“CICA”) is due to come into full effect on 1st September 2021, and the obligations for Insurers, Brokers and Consumers must be complied with in respect of all new and renewed Consumer Policies from the 1st of September.
+The Consumer Insurance Contracts Act 2019 (“CICA”) came into full effect on 1st September 2021, and the obligations for Insurers, Brokers and Consumers were to be complied with in respect of all new and renewed Consumer Policies from the 1st of September.

 CICA is designed to provide increased protection for our consumers and transparency in respect of policy terms.

 To help navigate these new requirements, we developed the CICA FAQ above, which outlines some of the important changes brought about by CICA and have updated all our Policy documents in accordance with the CICA requirements.

 Please carefully read the CICA FAQ above and new Policy documents, which are relevant to the AIG insurance products you provide to consumers as the Broker, and make sure that you comply with the changes and requirements outlined, which will help ensure the continued provision of AIG insurance products in a compliant and consumer centric manner.

 If you have any questions, please contact your relevant AIG point of contact.